oElberte/delivery-app/README.md

-# Imersão Dart Week 9 - Academia do Flutter
+# Delivery App

-App de Delivery feito durante a 9ª edição da Imersão Dart Week do Rodrigo Rahman.
+Delivery app for clients and shops to register.